-- 3 Expand Base Release to select the VRTSvbs package. - 4 Right-click the VRTSvbs package and click Install. - 5 In the Install -Download Add-on wizard panel, select a download option and click Next. - In the Install Select hosts wizard panel, select the managed hosts on which you want to install the hot fix, package, or patch, and click Finish. - 7 In the Result panel, click OK
+- 3 Expand Base Release to select the VRTSvbs package. - 4 Right-click the VRTSvbs package and click Install. - In the Install -Download Add-on wizard panel, select a download option and click Next. - In the Install Select hosts wizard panel, select the managed hosts on which you want to install the hot fix, package, or patch, and click Finish. - 7 In the Result panel, click OK

-Note: You cannot uninstall VRTSvbs package using Veritas InfoScale Operations Manager.
-Use native OS commands to uninstall the VRTSvbs package.
-On Windows systems, you can uninstall VRTSvbs also by using the Programs and Features (Windows 2008 or later) or Add or Remove Programs (Windows 2003) option from the Control Panel.
+Note: You cannot uninstall the VRTSvbs package by using Veritas InfoScale Operations Manager.
+Use native OS commands to uninstall VRTSvbs.
+Alternatively, on Windows systems, you can uninstall VRTSvbs by using the appropriate option from the Control Panel.